excelsior-oss/excelsior-jet-gradle-plugin/README.md

 compiled with the [Global Optimizer](#global-optimizer) enabled, by compressing the (supposedly) unused Java SE API classes.

-To enable disk footprint reduction, add the following configuration parameter:
+To enable disk footprint reduction, add the following configuration parameter of `runtime{}` section:

 `<diskFootprintReduction>` = *disk-footprint-reduction-mode*